 The flushess followed Rob upstairs to his quarters, closing the door behind her.
 There was nowhere to sit except for the swinging bed, so she set the sandwich down on a dresser and paced about the room.
 Fayme immediately crawled out from behind the furniture and dug her head into the food.
 Rob, eager to make a bad impression, rushed over and fought the wolptinger for that half of the sandwich.
 He ripped it out of her mouth and then took a bite of his own, chewing with his mouth open, ignoring the taste of pet dander.

 “You seem as disturbed by your new home as I am,” Dianarhea said to cut through his theatrics.
 “In my search for a candidate I heard several rumors about you Mr. Waxr, most interesting among them the notion that you are capable of bonepicking.”
 Rob forced out a belch, tossed the sandwich at Fayme, and stepped onto his bed.
-Facing the bergfolk he moved his legs forward and back, rocking the bed.
-He kept everything above the waist perfectly still; the overall image was quite impossible for a regular man to achieve.
+Facing the bergfolk he moved his legs forward and back, rocking the bed, while keeping everything above the waist perfectly still; the overall image was quite impossible for a regular man to achieve.
 “So it is true!”

 “Aye.
 I’m already as damned as the grave and the world sees no point in keeping me from my well-deserved abilities.”